gregulator/oned/README.md

 The library currently provides:

+Container views:

 - **stripe.hpp** - Defines `Stripe` which is like a `std::span` with a stride;
   useful for extracting integer sequence views from various memory layouts.
+- **chunks.hpp** - Defines `Chunks` which breaks up a large sequence of data in to smaller sequential block views.

+Codecs:

 - **delta.hpp** - Defines functions for delta-encoding and delta-decoding of integer sequences.
 - **runlength.hpp** - Defines functions for runlength-encoding and